Justice Ruth Bader Ginsburg dead at 87 - KESQ

 LIVE UPDATES: Ruth Bader Ginsburg has died

+He added, “Ruth Bader Ginsburg fought to the end, through her cancer, with unwavering faith in our democracy and its ideals.
+That’s how we remember her.
+But she also left instructions for how she wanted her legacy to be honored.
+Four and a half years ago, when Republicans refused to hold a hearing or an up-or-down vote on Merrick Garland, they invented the principle that the Senate shouldn’t fill an open seat on the Supreme Court before a new president was sworn in.

+A basic principle of the law — and of everyday fairness — is that we apply rules with consistency, and not based on what’s convenient or advantageous in the moment.”

-Along the way, she developed a rock star type status and was dubbed the “Notorious R.B.G.”
+Ginsburg developed a rock star status and was dubbed the “Notorious R.B.G.”
 In speaking events across the country before liberal audiences, she was greeted with standing ovations as she spoke about her view of the law, her famed exercise routine and her often fiery dissents.

 “Our Nation has lost a jurist of historic stature,” said Chief Justice John Roberts.
 “We at the Supreme Court have lost a cherished colleague.
 Today we mourn, but with confidence that future generations will remember Ruth Bader Ginsburg as we knew her — a tireless and resolute champion of justice.”

-Ginsburg died surrounded by her family at her home in Washington, D.C., the court said.
+Ginsburg, who died on the eve of the Jewish new year, was surrounded by her family at her home in Washington, DC, the court said.
 A private interment service will be held at Arlington National Cemetery.

 Ginsburg had suffered from five bouts of cancer, most recently a recurrence in early 2020 when a biopsy revealed lesions on her liver.
-In a statement she said that chemotherapy was yielding “positive results” and that she was able to maintain an active daily routine.
+She had said that chemotherapy was yielding “positive results” and that she was able to maintain an active daily routine.

 “I have often said I would remain a member of the Court as long as I can do the job full steam,” she said in a statement in July 2020.
 “I remain fully able to do that.”